pagalvin/tsbook/chapter07_Functions.md

 # Functions

 TypeScript supports JavaScript functions as you already know them.
-As with many other areas, TypeScript adds new functionality, including:
+As it often does, TypeScript adds new functionality, including:
 - Function Types
-- Typed Parameters:
+- Typed Parameters
 - Optional Parameters
-- Rest Parameters
+- Rest Parameters[^1]
-- Arrow Functions (sometimes called Lambda or Anonymous functions)
+- Arrow Functions (often also called Lambda or Anonymous functions)

 ## Function Types